RHC-CIT-128-SP22/project-eiwata/README.md

 ### Some of the goals of this project are:
 Integral Features:
+- [ ] GUI window size is adjustable
 - [ ] Dialogue displays on the screen gradually as user plays through the game
 - [X] Smooth transition between scenes
 - [ ] Game over screen asks if you want to play again or quit